enarjord/passivbot/docs/walkthrough.md

 {copy the key from the exchange into your clipboard, and paste it in the editor window}
 {navigate to the secret item in the api-keys file under binance_01 using your arrow keys}
 {copy the secret from the exchange into your clipboard, and paste it in the editor window}
-{navigate to the token item in the telegram subkey in the api-keys file under binance_01 using your arrow keys}
-{copy the telegram token into your clipboard, and paste it in the editor window}
-{navigate to the chat-id item in the telegram subkey in the api-keys file under binance_01 using your arrow keys}
-{copy the telegram chatid into your clipboard, and paste it in the editor window}
 :wq
 ```